OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 ##### Local File Inclusion

-WebViews can load content remotely, but can also load it locally from the app data directory.
-If the content is loaded locally it should not be possible by the user to influence the filename or path where the file is loaded from or should be able to edit the loaded file.
+WebViews can load content remotely and locally from the app data directory.
+If the content is loaded locally, users should not be able to change the filename or path from which the file is loaded, and they shouldn't be able to edit the loaded file.

-Check the source code for the usage of WebViews.
-If a WebView instance can be identified check if any local files are loaded ("example_file.html" in the below example).
+Check the source code for WebViews usage.
+If you can identify a WebView instance, check whether any local files have been loaded ("example_file.html" in the below example).

 ```objective-c
 - (void)viewDidLoad